xylaron/shelf-management-t3/README.md

 # Shelf Management Application

-This is a Shelf Management Application developed on the T3 Stack.
+This is a Shelf Management Application developed on the T3 Stack

 - [Next.js](https://nextjs.org)
 - [NextAuth.js](https://next-auth.js.org)